-- (1) A holder of a Medical Certificate or an applicant for a Medical Certificate shall have- - (a) normally functioning eyes and adnexae; - (b) normal fields of vision, normal binocular function; and - (c) no active pathological condition, acute or chronic, nor sequelae of surgery or trauma of the eyes or their adnexae, which is likely to jeopardise flight safety. - (2) A person with reduced stereopsis, abnormal convergence not interfering with near vision, and ocular misalignment where the fusional reserves are sufficient to prevent asthenopia and diplopia shall not be disqualified.
+(1) A holder of a medical certificate or an applicant for a medical certificate shall have-

+- (a) normally functioning eyes and adnexa; - (b) normal fields of vision, normal binocular function; and - (c) no active pathological condition, acute or chronic, nor sequelae of surgery or trauma of the eyes or their adnexae, which is likely to jeopardise flight safety.

+(2) A person with reduced stereopsis, abnormal convergence not interfering with near vision, and ocularmis reserves are sufficient to prevent asthenopia and diplopia shall not be disqualified.